Assistant , Associate , or Full Professor of Computer Science

 - Teach undergraduate computer science courses and graduate computer and information system courses as assigned by the department

-- Participate in teaching courses for the World Wide Web Publishing Certificate, the Unix System Administration Certificate, the Mobile Development Certificate and the Cyber-Security Certificate
+- Participate in teaching courses for the Data Science Certificate, and/or System Administration Certificate, and general programming courses

 - Prepare classes, syllabi, and coursework; develop new classes; provide instruction during class time; help students outside of class; provide feedback to students; provide student grades